HSinghHira/MC.Hira.im/en/meteor/numby-hack/index.md

       content: "Numby Hack, Meteor Client addon, Minecraft modules, Number81, Minecraft hack addon"
 ---

-# Asteroide Addon for Meteor Client
+# Numby Hack Addon for Meteor Client

 ::: warning
 I have taken this all infomation from developer's new & old Github commits and explored the modules manually.
 So if there is something that is not correct, please do let me know.
 :::

-# Introduction
+## Introduction

 Numby Hack is a **Meteor Client** addon that adds extra customization modules and commands to your Minecraft client.
 It was created “in honor of Number81” and aims to give players a variety of new tweaks and utilities.
 In short, it’s a collection of quality-of-life and fun modules (and a couple of chat commands) that plug into Meteor.
 The addon is verified for recent Minecraft/Meteor versions (see below), and it’s written by developer _cqb13_ (Maksim Straus) who actively maintains other Meteor projects.

-# Supported Minecraft Versions
+## Supported Minecraft Versions

 Numby Hack tracks Meteor Client updates, so it supports the latest Minecraft versions that Meteor does.
 In practice, that means it’s up-to-date through Minecraft **1.21.x** as of mid-2025.
 For example, the GitHub tags show builds like _1.21.7-build-44_ (released Jul 8, 2025) and _1.21.6-build-41_ (Jun 25, 2025), which correspond to Meteor Client 1.21.7 and 1.21.6 (Minecraft 1.21.7/1.21.6).
 The addon also has recent builds for **1.21.5** (June 2025) and **1.21.4** (Mar/Feb 2025) and so on.